melanibe/CIL2018/README.md

  If you wish to re-train completely our 2-in-1 model instead of using the provided saved checkpoints you can use `train_2in1_model.py`:
  * if you run it as it is, you will relaunch the exact same training procedure and parameters we used to build our saved final model (these are the default number of epochs, checkpoints, generator threshold training, batch size etc...)
  * you can modify the parameters you want to test other training procedure in the first section of this file.

+Note: training the model with the default parameters on 1 GPU on the ETH Leonhard cluster took approximately 3 hours.

  ## Training the baselines from scratch